-What better example to use for the ‘believability’ of a brand than Apple?
+What better example of using for the ‘believability’ of a brand than Apple?
 Sure, they have decent computers, a little pricey, an iPad that is cool to have, but also pricey.
-And of course the iPhone that, even with all of its troubles, still sells simply because it is an Apple product.
+And, of course, the iPhone, even with all of its troubles, still sells simply because it is an Apple product.
 How?
 Why?

-Apple has been able to not necessarily prove that their products are ‘out of this world.’
-Instead, they have been able to consistently show that if you use Apple products, you will be part of the ‘Apple Family’.
+Apple has been able to not necessarily prove that its products are ‘out of this world.’
+Instead, they have been able to consistently show that if you use Apple products, you will be part of the ‘Apple Family.’

 Here is where the value of a brand stands its test of time.
-Like that of exercising where it is said the hardest part of getting your body the way you want it, is keeping it that way.
+For exercising, where it is said the hardest part of getting your body the way you want it is keeping it that way.
 Maintenance and dependability are synonymous.

 How Do Corporate Leaders Undermine a Brand?

 Corporate leaders are usually far removed from the neuroscience used to develop a brand strategy.
 Often, the brand is developed, presented, celebrated, and institutionalized, and then begins the destabilization of the brand.

 Because a brand is so critically intertwined into the fabric of a business, whether you want it to be or not, everything from sales, technology, and human resources live or die by the brand.
 So how do corporate leaders undermine the corporate brand?
 Here are some examples: